corejourney/core-blog/content/contact/_index.md

 - Email: corejourney@tutamail.com
 - Github: [tl0x](https://github.com/tl0x)

-All other social medias are invalid.
+All other platforms are invalid.
 I do not have anything other than these platforms.
-Anyone else claiming to be me is an imposter.